 “Fascinating” the Doctor replied.

 “For years I wasn’t sure what to make of our creators.”
-Excelios continued.
+Exelicos continued.
 “I hated them for interfering, I hated them for not interfering.
-I hated them for making us just for an experiment, something to show off in a lab, but looking at what these monsters have done to them now, I can’t help but pity them.”
+I hated them for making us just for an experiment, something to show off in a lab, but looking at what these monsters have done to them now.
+I can’t help but pity the fools.”